 When Arizona voters go to the polls in November, they’ll have the chance to weigh in on a ballot initiative that could have big implications for how Arizona students are educated.

-So what do you need to know about Prop 305?
-In Defense of Liberty rounds up five facts about this hot-button initiative and how it would help students and families across the state.
+So what do you need to know about Proposition 305?
+We round up five facts about this initiative and how it would help students and families across the state.

 - What would Prop 305 do?